- What drives violence against women?

 An intersectional approach to preventing violence against women

-The Our Watch intersectional understanding of violence against women acknowledges that while gender inequality is a necessary condition for violence against women, it is not the only or necessarily the most prominent factor in every context.
-Violence against women is often experienced in combination with other forms of structural inequality and discrimination.
-Examining how other forms of structural inequality and discrimination intersect with gender inequalities to exacerbate violence is necessary to effectively address the root causes of violence against all women, across the diversity of the Australian population.
+An intersectional understanding of violence against women acknowledges that while gender inequality is a necessary condition for violence against women, it is not the only or necessarily the most prominent factor in every context.

 An intersectional lens also means acknowledging that no single initiative will be equally relevant to all groups.
-This reinforces the need for multiple different, but mutually reinforcing, efforts that will build a national approach to the prevention of violence against all women.
+A national approach to prevention requires multiple different, but mutually reinforcing, efforts in different contexts.

 Organisations that specialise in working with people affected by multiple kinds of discrimination and inequality have unique expertise and connection to communities, which is essential to preventing violence against women.
-This is critical to building a collective national approach.
+This expertise is critical to building an effective national approach.